Home | PublicationsEncyclopedia | Tenant Farming and Sharecropping

 Because this system of land tenure was so transitory, the landlord was required to provide nothing but the land.
 While this yielded a thin profit on very little investment, it was the road to disaster.
 Neither the one-year tenant nor the landlord had a reason to make improvements on the land or to practice conservation.
 Essentially, they mined the soil.
 Carried to its logical conclusion, soil mining would leave the land eroded and exhausted.
 Production would cease, and the landlords, the tenants, and the land would all be ruined.

 Black tenancy in Indian Territory has a similar story.
-All of the Five Tribes had black slaves.
+All of the Five Tribes had African American slaves.
 When the tribesmen were removed to Indian Territory, they brought their slaves with them.
 By 1840 many cotton plantations existed in the Choctaw and Cherokee Nations, mostly in the fertile river bottoms of the Arkansas and Red rivers.
 Most plantations had several hundred acres in cotton and dozens of slaves to do the work.

 The Civil War disrupted the plantation system in Indian Territory, and after the war most planters lacked money and manpower to resume operation.
 Post-war treaties between the U.S. government and the Five Nations required that slaves be freed and become citizens of the tribes with rights to land.
 Despite a delayed process, eventually most Freedmen received land allotments of at least forty acres.
 While this kept them out of farm tenancy for a time, in harsh reality a forty-acre farm is not big enough to allow a farmer to get ahead.
 In all likelihood, many of the Freedmen lost their small farms and did so for the same reasons that white farmers lost theirs.

-In 1930 Oklahoma had 22,937 black farmers, 14,559 of them tenants.
-Compared to 180,929 white farmers, 110,770 of whom were tenants, the numbers of blacks are quite low.
-As only a few thousand Indian slaves became Freedmen, it does not seem likely that all black farmers in Oklahoma were their descendants.
+In 1930 Oklahoma had 22,937 Black farmers, 14,559 of them tenants.
+Compared to 180,929 white farmers, 110,770 of whom were tenants, the numbers of Blacks are quite low.
+As only a few thousand Indian slaves became Freedmen, it does not seem likely that all Black farmers in Oklahoma were their descendants.
 Many must have migrated to Oklahoma as employees or tenants of Indian landowners, or later on as homesteaders or displaced tenants.

-It is clear that the kind of plantation-oriented black sharecropping that existed in the Deep South after the Civil War never developed in Oklahoma.
-In fact, the number of black sharecroppers, only 4,560 in 1930, was quite small.
+It is clear that the kind of plantation-oriented Black sharecropping that existed in the Deep South after the Civil War never developed in Oklahoma.
+In fact, the number of Black sharecroppers, only 4,560 in 1930, was quite small.
 Interestingly, there were 16,495 white sharecroppers at the same time.
-Generally, the black croppers and tenants had smaller farms that were less productive, lowering their standards of living and making their tenure on the land even less secure.
+Generally, the Black croppers and tenants had smaller farms that were less productive, lowering their standards of living and making their tenure on the land even less secure.

 A growing national problem in the 1930s, southern farm tenancy ended abruptly during and after World War II.
 Government programs, mechanization, and their own inefficiency drove tenants from the land.
 Jobs and a better way of life lured them to urban areas.
 The well-known story of the Okies and their migration to California vividly illustrates the end of southern farm tenancy.
 Few Americans would mourn the passing of such a system.